nick22d/profiles-rest-api/README.md

 # Profiles REST API

-Profiles REST API course code.
+A simple, REST API written in Django.